Memba/grunt-blog/README.md

 # grunt-blog

-> The best Grunt plugin ever.
+> A grunt plugin to generate blog indexes.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`